Tripurantaka: Legend

 Shiva immediately regretted his decision to release the arrow, since he had forgotten to protect Maya, a great devotee of his.
 Realising this, Nandi raced ahead of the arrow and informed Maya of the impending doom.
 Instantly, Maya fled Tripura, leaving behind the great city he had constructed, which was immediately reduced to ashes, along with its inhabitants, the asuras, by the great arrow of Shiva.
-This destruction of Tripura, led to the appellation Tripurantaka, for Shiva.
+This destruction of Tripura, led to the appellation Tripurantaka (destroyer of Tripura), for Shiva.

+With the three cities destroyed, Shiva stood upon the ruins and began to perform the Tandava dance.

 The legend is also featured in theYajurveda:

 The Asuras had three citadels; the lowest was of iron, then there was one of silver, then one of gold.
 The gods could not conquer them; they sought to conquer them by siege; therefore they say--both those who know thus and those who do not--'By siege they conquer great citadels.'
 They made ready an arrow, Agni as the point, Soma as the socket, Visnu as the shaft.
 They said, 'Who shall shoot it?'
 'Rudra', they said, 'Rudra is cruel, let him shoot it.'
 He said, 'Let me choose a boon; let me be overlord of animals.'
 Therefore is Rudra overlord of animals.
 Rudra let it go; it cleft the three citadels and drove the Asuras away from these worlds.
 The observance of the Upasads is for the driving away of foes.
 One should not offer another libation in front; if be were to offer another libation in front, he would make something else the beginning.
 He sprinkles clarified butter with the dipping-ladle to proclaim the sacrifice.
 He makes the offering after crossing over without coming back; verily he drives away his foes from these worlds so that they come not back.
 Then returning he offers the Upasad libation; verily having driven away his foes from these worlds and having conquered he mounts upon the world of his foes.